Understanding MKV and Its Compatibility with Smart TVs

 The Basics of MKV Video Format

 MKV, or Matroska Video, is a popular container format for digital video files.
-It can hold multiple audio, video, and subtitle tracks in a single file.
-This format is known for its flexibility and high-quality output.
-MKV files are often used for high-definition videos, making them a common choice for movie enthusiasts.
+It can hold multiple audio and video tracks in one file.
+This format is known for its flexibility and high quality.
+Many people use MKV for HD movies and TV shows.

 Compatibility Issues: When MKV Files Don't Play

-- Lack of support for specific video or audio codecs within the MKV container
+- Codec limitations: TVs might not support specific video or audio codecs in the MKV.

 Analyzing the Smart TV Market in the United States